Creating an MCR

 - Click Create MCR to add more MCRs in other locations.

 Review the Order Services agreement, and click Order Now.

 - Click Save to save the configured MCR before placing the order.

 - Click Add Promo Code to enter a promotional code, and click Add Code.

 The MCR provisioning takes approximately 59 seconds to complete.

-MCR is post paid, so if you order the instance on the 15th of January, your first invoice will be on the 1st of February, and the charge will reflect the 15th of January to the 28th of February.
+MCR is postpaid, so if you order the instance on the 15th of January, your first invoice will be on the 1st of February, and the charge will reflect the 15th of January to the 31st of January.

 Now that you’ve deployed an MCR, the next step is to add a Virtual Cross Connect (VXC) to a CSP, a local port, or a third-party network.
 You can optionally connect a physical Port to the MCR via a private VXC or connect to a service provider in the Megaport Marketplace.

 A VXC (Virtual Cross Connect) is a point-to-point Layer 2 circuit between two endpoints that is mapped with a VLAN ID on each end.
 You can order VXCs to reach any destination in the Megaport network just like the VXCs used with the physical Ports.
 You can connect up to 25 VXCs per each MCR.